Dr Esther Willing

 Dr Esther Willing is an academic and Māori health researcher focusing on how health policy and the health system can improve Māori health outcomes in Aotearoa.

-Currently, she serves as a Senior Lecturer in Hauora Māori and the Director of the Kōhatu Centre for Hauora Māori in the Division of Health Sciences at Te Whare Wānanga o Otāgo, the University of Otago.
+Currently, she serves as an Associate Professor in Hauora Māori and the Director of the Kōhatu Centre for Hauora Māori in the Division of Health Sciences at Te Whare Wānanga o Otāgo, the University of Otago.
 Alongside her roles in the university, she researches how Māori health is framed within Aotearoa and how this framing impacts Māori health outcomes.

 Through her mahi and research, she values reframing the idea that health inequities are difficult to fix.
 She believes that free access to GPs and dentists will save money for whānau using these services and save money for the health system by providing preventative care.
 The fees for GPs or dentists are major barriers for many people who need to access health services, and this barrier has a bigger impact on Māori, Pasifika, and those struggling with the high cost of living.